 Cell Biology Laboratory provides a hands-on experience with equipment and technology for molecular and cell biology research.
 The laboratory course will apply concepts learned from an Introduction to Cell Biology lecture to molecular based research project(s).
-Co-requisite: BIO 231, or with permission of Department Chair.

-Prerequisites: BIO 141 with a grade of "C" or better and Reading Proficiency.
+Prerequisites: BIO 140 with a grade of "C" or better and Reading Proficiency Corequisites: BIO 231 $\,$